Romain-Portanguen/sentry_ai/README.md

 2. Open the DMG file
 3. Drag the application to your Applications folder
 4. On first launch:
-   - Control+Click (or right-click) on the application
+   - You should see a message about "SentryAI" being blocked
-   - Select "Open"
+   - Click "Open Anyway"
-   - Click "Open" in the dialog
+   - In the confirmation dialog, click "Open"
    - This step is only needed once

 ### 📦 Build Native App